 Human activities are harming manatees, and only our compassion and action can protect them.

 Manatees are Florida’s official state marine mammal.
-They are listed as endangered at the international level by the IUCN World Conservation Union.
-They are listed as threatened at the federal level by the U.S. Fish & Wildlife Service and at the state level by the Florida Fish & Wildlife Conservation Commission (FWC).
+They are listed as endangered at the international level by the IUCN World Conservation Union, and also listed as threatened at the federal level by the U.S. Fish & Wildlife Service and at the state level by the Florida Fish & Wildlife Conservation Commission (FWC).
 Their listing status is largely due to human activity.
-Since record-keeping began in 1974, more than 41% of manatee deaths where cause of death was identified were human-related – and almost 34% were due to watercraft collisions (the largest known cause of manatee deaths).
-With increased awareness, education, regulations, and enforcement, manatee deaths caused by humans could be substantially reduced, and the eventual recovery of the species could be realized.
+Since record-keeping began in 1974, more than 41% of manatee deaths are human-related – and almost 34% are due to watercraft collisions (the largest known cause of manatee deaths).
+With increased awareness, education, regulations, and enforcement, manatee deaths caused by humans can be substantially reduced, and the eventual recovery of the species can also be realized.

-Many seasonal manatee zones in Florida come into effect in November, and boaters are urged to pay close attention to posted signage indicating slow or idle speeds.
+Many seasonal manatee zones in Florida come into effect in November (Manatee Awareness Month), and boaters should also pay close attention to posted signage indicating slow or idle speeds.
 Waterway users should also keep their distance from migrating manatees or manatees congregated at warm-water sites during the winter to avoid possible harassment.
 Never separate a mother from her calf as calves depend on their mothers for up to two years.
 Check out the videos, tips, and resources for boaters at savethemanatee.org/boatertips.

 AuthenticFlorida.com was named Best Travel Blog at the 2018 Sunshine Awards.